25th February 2020

 - 248 face to face visits, providing direct support to individuals, families and carers – This helps people living with Huntington’s disease to get the best possible care and access all available services, wrapping the best package of care and support around their individual needs.

-Thank you to everyone at FMP Global who has supported our work – whether you baked a cake, cycled over 350kms or ate a Terry’s Chocolate Orange really quickly – you are all World Record Breakers in our eyes!”
+Thank you to everyone at IRIS FMP who has supported our work – whether you baked a cake, cycled over 350kms or ate a Terry’s Chocolate Orange really quickly – you are all World Record Breakers in our eyes!”

-We are incredibly proud of our £20,669 total and equally proud of the community spirit everyone at FMP embraced throughout 2019 to raise this fantastic amount of money.
+We are incredibly proud of our £20,669 total and equally proud of the community spirit everyone at IRIS FMP embraced throughout 2019 to raise this fantastic amount of money.
 We are looking forward to making a difference to more charities in 2020!
 Watch this space…